otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-laravel-api-4.md

 **Laravel Sanctum** is an authentication systems for single-page applications, mobile applications and token-based APIs.

+**Composer** on the labs is not the lastest version and may not be able to install new dependencies.
+To update **Composer** to the lastest version, run the following command:

 ```xml
 composer self-update
 ```

+To install **Laravel Sanctum**, run the following command:

 ```xml
 composer require laravel/sanctum
 ```

+Publish **Sanctum's** configuration and migration files using the `vendor:publish` command.
+The configuration file will be located in your application's `config` directory:

 ```xml
 php artisan vendor:publish --provider="Laravel\Sanctum\SanctumServiceProvider"
 ```

+Run your database migrations. **Sanctum** will create one database table to store your API tokens:

 ```xml
 php artisan migrate